krother/Biopython_Tutorial/sicklecell.md

 Print the id, name, and description of all human beta-globins.

 #### Hint:
-This is a great occasion to exercise string formatting, e.g. to obtain tabular outpus:
+This is a great occasion to exercise string formatting, e.g. to obtain a tabular output:

     print("{:10s} {:7d}".format('Ada', 33))